Are graduate studies available for this program? No

 Undergraduate awards and honors

 Annual awards include the Gilbert L. Lycan Outstanding Senior Award in History, the Gilbert L. Lycan Outstanding Junior Award in History, and the John Taylor Rhett Manuscript Award.
 Students also have the opportunity to join Phi Alpha Theta, a national honor society.

 Beyond the Classroom

-The department offers internship opportunities at several organizations including the Museum of Arts and Sciences in Daytona Beach, Colonial Williamsburg, History Channel and the Mitrou Bronze Age excavation site in Greece, from which students have gone on to graduate work in public history and museum studies.
+The department offers internship opportunities at several organizations, including the Museum of Arts and Sciences in Daytona Beach, Colonial Williamsburg, the History Channel and the Mitrou Bronze Age excavation site in Greece, from which students have gone on to graduate work in public history and museum studies.